BSalita/Microsoft-Bot-Application-Remote-HTTP/README.md

 1. In MessageController.cs, commented out [BotAuthentication] attribute.
 This change disables Basic Authentication.
 HTTP causes AppID and AppSecret to not be sent to the server.
 Disabling Basic Authentication is required to avoid HTTP authentication errors.

 2. In .vs/applicationhost.config, an XML file, added a second binding (first being local host) which contains my system's hostname.
 This enables access to this app from the internet.
 Change www.example.com to be your systems ip address/name.
 I developed this app on a computer on my home network.
-To make my development notebook into a internet server, I had to punch a hole in the internet router and forward port 3978 to my server's computer's IP address.
+To make my development notebook into a internet server, I had to punch a hole in the internet router and forward port 3978 to my server's IP address.
 I used a dynamic dns address, worked fine.

   ```xml
   <binding protocol="http" bindingInformation="*:3978:www.example.com" />